sio2project/oioioi/oioioi/sioworkers/README.rst

-A module containing front-end code for sioworkers, used for staring their jobs.
+Front-end code for sioworkers, used for starting their jobs.